 Some employees, known as exempt employees, are not entitled to overtime pay.
-To be classified as exempt, a worker must be earning over $455 per week.
-That amount may differ in locations where states laws regulate overtime pay.
+The amount to be eligible for overtime pay may differ in locations where states laws regulate compensation for overtime..
 The rules under the Fair Labor Standards Act also have overtime exemptions for "highly compensated" employees who customarily and regularly perform any one or more of the exempt duties or responsibilities of an executive, administrative, or professional employee.

 Many other categories of workers are exempt from overtime pay such as taxicab drivers, truck drivers, salespeople, radio and television station employees in small markets, motion picture theater employees, sugar processing workers, and seamen.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.